North Korea abruptly bars foreign tourists from recently unveiled beach resort

-North Korea abruptly bars foreigners from recently unveiled ‘world class’ beach resort days after Lavrov visit
+North Korea bars foreigners from recently unveiled ‘world class’ beach resort days after Lavrov visit

 North Korea halts foreigners’ access to Wonsan-Kalma tourism zone, citing temporary suspension of official tourism

-North Korea has barred foreign tourists from its newly opened beach resort on its east coast just weeks after promoting it as a “world-class tourist and cultural destination”.
+North Korea has barred foreign tourists from a newly opened beach resort on its east coast just weeks after promoting it as a “world-class tourist and cultural destination”.

-Days after Russia’s foreign minister Sergey Lavrov vowed to help boost tourism in North Korea, authorities abruptly halted foreign access to the newly opened Wonsan Kalma Coastal Tourist Area – offering no explanation for the unexpected move, according to Bloomberg.
+Days after Russia’s foreign minister Sergey Lavrov vowed to help boost tourism in North Korea, authorities abruptly halted foreign access to the Wonsan-Kalma Coastal Tourist Area – offering no explanation for the unexpected move, according to Bloomberg.

-North Korea’s official tourism site, DPR Korea Tour, announced on Wednesday that foreign visitors are “temporarily not accepted” at the Wonsan-Kalma zone, Korea JoongAng Daily said.
+North Korea’s official tourism site, DPR Korea Tour, announced on Wednesday that foreign visitors are “temporarily not accepted” in the zone, the Korea JoongAng Daily newspaper reported.

 After years in the making, North Korea’s “Benidorm-style” beach resort finally opened on 24 June – well past its original launch date of 15 April 2019, timed to honour national founder Kim Il Sung’s birthday.

-The project, centred on a “ten-ri-long white sand beach” in Kangwon province, had been delayed by sweeping international sanctions and the Covid-19 pandemic.
+The project, centred on a long white-sand beach near an airport in Kangwon province, had been delayed by sweeping international sanctions and the Covid-19 pandemic.

-The Wonsan Kalma Coastal Tourist Area drew domestic visitors from across the country, according to the Korean Central News Agency (KCNA), including Pyongyang and North Hamgyong province.
+The resort has drawn visitors from across the country, according to the Korean Central News Agency (KCNA).
 State media touted it as a “national treasure-level tourism city” – a glittering seaside development that contrasts sharply with the widespread hunger and hardship reported by human rights observers across North Korea.

-North Korean leader Kim Jong Un marked the occasion by celebrating the resort’s completion, hailing it as one of the regime’s “one of the greatest successes this year”.
+North Korean leader Kim Jong Un celebrated the resort’s completion, hailing it as one of the regime’s “greatest successes this year”.

 The Wonsan-Kalma resort recently began attracting Russian tourists, with a travel agency reportedly scheduling two more tours for August, according to the BBC.

 Mr Kim’s choice to host Mr Lavrov there on 12 July – instead of in Pyongyang – was widely seen as a strategic showcase.
-The North Korean leader told Mr Lavrov that he was the resort’s “first foreign guest” since the opening of the tourism zone.
+The North Korean leader told Mr Lavrov that he was the resort’s “first foreign guest”.

-The Wonsan Kalma resort stretches across 4km of coastline and can host up to 20,000 visitors, according to North Korean state media.
+The resort stretches along 2.5 miles of coastline and can host up to 20,000 visitors, according to state media.

 A North Korean tourism brochure cited by the BBC lists 43 hotels lining the beachfront, alongside guesthouses on a man-made lake and campgrounds catering to different traveller types.

-When the tourism resort area was thrown open, Mr Kim was seen relaxing poolside next to his daughter and presumed heir Kim Ju Ae with a pack of cigarettes, cold drink, and a towel.
+When the resort was thrown open, Mr Kim was seen relaxing poolside next to his daughter and presumed heir Kim Ju Ae with a pack of cigarettes, cold drink, and a towel.

 Tourism is a crucial source of income for the sanctions-stricken Kim regime, but since loosening its pandemic border controls, North Korea has admitted only a limited number of Russian visitors.
-Foreign tourists are closely monitored, typically confined to approved accommodations and heavily restricted in their movements.
+Foreign tourists are closely monitored, typically confined to approved accommodation and restricted in their movements.

 North Korea hasn’t explained why it’s restricting foreign access to the resort, though some analysts suggest the site may still be undergoing final development or improvements.

-“The resort is undoubtedly open, but it’s not quite finished yet,” the 38 North programme at the Stimson Center said, citing satellite imagery.
+“The resort is undoubtedly open, but it’s not quite finished yet,” the 38 North programme at the Stimson Centre think tank said, citing satellite imagery.

 “One of the largest buildings at the resort, a hotel near the Kalmaegi Hotel, does not appear to be in use.
 There is little activity nearby and the rooftop pool has yet to be filled with water.
 Its name, along with those of several other buildings, is also missing from a map published by the state of the tourist area.”